Bhadaur

 Bhadaur is the first joint capital of Phūlkian dynasty founded by Rama 2nd son of Phul.
 The princely state of Patiala, is rooted to Bhadaur.
 The family is Sidhu Jat.
 Descendants of Chaudhary Phool settled here after conquering the area from Muslim invaders, leaving the village of Mehraj, Phul and Dhipali.
 Ram Singh the son of Chaudhary Phool established the house of Bhadaur for his sons Dunna Singh elder and Ala Singh younger (First Maharaja of Patiala).
 After spending 17 years in joint family at Bhadaur Ala Singh moved to Barnala then founded the city of Patiala and became first ruler of Patiala Kingdom and Bhadaur state was left to his elder brother Dunna Singh, whose descendants still lives at Bhadaur.

 Detail of the main tracts of territory of Bhadaur State from a map created by the British East India Company, ca.1829–1835.

 Bhadaur was the only princely town where the royal family held eight residential forts individually.
 Bhadaur is home to the Phūlkian Sardars, who own and rule 84 villages.
 Most of the lands in and around Bhadaur belong to them.
 The royals of the House of Bhadaur are known as Bhadaurias and Bhadauriye Sardar.
 Tales about the Bhadaurian ruler Chuhr Singh appear in Richard Carnac Temple's The legends of the Punjab.

 Bhadaur features the Sheetla Mata Temple and the 11-Rudra (11 rudras together are rare) Shivaist temple Pathran Wali.
 There are brass pipelines connected to the temple from all the Phūlkian forts to offer pure ghee for jyot (holy fire).

 Bhadaur fort

 The Bhadaur fort stands in the middle of Bhadaur.
-It was built around 1693 AD by Rāma Singh, son of Phūl and is now privately owned by Harpreet Inder Singh Phoolka, making it one of few private forts in Punjab.
+It was built around 1693 AD by Rāma Singh, son of Phūl and is now privately owned by Harpreetinder Singh Phoolka alias Hapie Phoolka S/o Late S. Kuldeepinder Singh Rais of Bhadaur, making it one of few private forts in Punjab.

 The fort is the tallest building in the area.
 It is made from Bhadauri itt (small bricks).
 The walls of the rooms are 6 ft deep so it remains cool in summers and warm in winters.
 This fort staged many historical events: